 The Vertex Agreements include components of a customer-vendor relationship as defined under ASC 606, Revenue from Contracts with Customers, or ASC 606, collaborative arrangements as defined under ASC 808, Collaborative Agreements, or ASC 808, and research and development costs as defined under ASC 730, Research and Development, or ASC 730.
-Additionally, the A&R JDCA allows the Company to defer a portion of its share of costs under the arrangement if spending on the CTX001 program exceeds specified amounts, up to a maximum per year.
+Additionally, the A&R JDCA allows the Company to defer a portion of its share of costs under the arrangement if spending on the CTX001 program exceeds specified amounts, which are only payable to Vertex as an offset against future profitability of the CTX001 program up to a maximum amount per year.